The filter of interpretability types of Hobby-McKenzie varieties is prime: Characterizations of Hobby-McKenzie varieties

-Now by the use of the preceding corollary, we can easily prove the main result of the paper.
+Now, by the use of the preceding corollary, we can easily prove the main result of the paper.

-\begin{theorem} The Hobby-McKenzie filter is prime in $\LL$. \end{theorem} \begin{proof} It suffices to prove that the join of any two non-Hobby-McKenzie varieties is non-Hobby-McKenzie.
-Let $\var V$ and $\var W$ be arbitrary non-Hobby-McKenzie varieties.
+\begin{theorem} The Hobby-McKenzie filter is prime in $\LL$. \end{theorem} \begin{proof} It suffices to prove that the join of any two non-Hobby-McKenzie varieties of disjoint signature is non-Hobby-McKenzie.
+Let $\var V$ and $\var W$ be arbitrary non-Hobby-McKenzie varieties of disjoint signatures.
 By the preceding corollary, there exists an infinite cardinal $\kappa$ such that the relational structure $\dot\bigcup_{\lambda\leq \kappa}2^\kappa\mS^{\lambda}$ is a compatible relational structure in both varieties $\var V$ and $\var W$.
 Therefore, this relational structure is also compatible in $\var V\vee\var W$.
-Then by using the corollary again, $\var V\vee\var W$ is a non-Hobby-McKenzie variety. \end{proof}
+Then by using the corollary again, $\var V\vee\var W$ is a non-Hobby-McKenzie variety. \end{proof} A downwardly closed sublattice of a lattice is meant by an {\em ideal}.
+A {\em principal ideal} of a lattice is an ideal that consists of all elements that are less than or equal to some element of the lattice.
+The preceding theorem just states that the non-Hobby-McKenzie types constitute an ideal in $\LL$.
+In the closing part of our article, we shed some light on the structure of this ideal.